Rhinoceros iguana

-The rhinoceros iguana (Cyclura cornuta) is an endangered species of iguana that is endemic to the Caribbean island of Hispaniola (shared by Haiti and the Dominican Republic) and its surrounding islands.
+The rhinoceros iguana (Cyclura cornuta) is an endangered species of iguana that is (habituated) endemic to the Caribbean island of Hispaniola (shared by Haiti and the Dominican Republic) and its surrounding islands.
 A large lizard, they vary in length from 60 to 136 cm, and skin colours range from a steely grey to a dark green and even brown.
 Their name derives from the bony-plated pseudo-horn or outgrowth which resembles the horn of a rhinoceros on the iguana's snout.
 It is known to coexist with the Ricord's iguana (C. ricordii); the two species are the only taxa of rock iguana to do so.

 Taxonomy

 The rhinoceros iguana is a species of lizard belonging to the genus Cyclura.
 The rhinoceros iguana's specific name, cornuta, is the feminine form of the Latin adjective cornutus, meaning "horned" and refers to the horned projections on the snouts of males of the species.
 The species was first identified by Pierre Joseph Bonnaterre in 1789.

 In addition to the nominate race (C. c. cornuta) found on Hispaniola, the other subspecies is the extinct Navassa Island iguana (C. c. onchiopsis).
 The Mona ground iguana (Cyclura stejnegeri) from Puerto Rico was originally thought to be a subspecies (and still is by some taxonomists), as Cyclura cornuta stejnegeri.